SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When simultaneously fitting different data sets the degree of influence each dataset has on the final fit is defined by the statistical weight of each data set.
 Datasets with a higher statistical weight exert greater influence on the fit.
-By default the SasView fitting engine statistically weights each dataset in a simultaneous fit by the number of points and the error on each point in each dataset.
-If dataset A has a larger number of points with smaller errors than all other datasets being fitted, then dataset A will have a larger statistical weight and exert greater influence on the fit.
-This default behaviour can be modified in the *Const.
-Simul.
-Fit* page.
+The SasView fitting engine statistically weights each dataset in a simultaneous fit by the number of points in a dataset and the inverse value of the weighting variable on each point in each dataset.
+By default the weighting variable is the y axis error, but can be modified in the *Fit Options* tab.
+By default if dataset A has a larger number of points with smaller errors than all other datasets being fitted, then dataset A will have a larger statistical weight and exert greater influence on the fit.

 It is often difficult to simultaneously fit datasets with different numbers of points and different errors, as datasets with higher weights will dominate and